 Lynne Miller, owner of Sumalee Gym in Phuket has written of how fighters in the past have lost themselves to gambling, drinking, or drug addiction.
 Thankfully, opportunities for retired fighters in Thailand are growing, and this kind of addictive slip appears to be diminishing.

 British boxer Ricky Hatton also springs to mind.
 I’m sure you’re all familiar with the Hatton’s war within: overcoming alcohol, drugs and suicide attempts.

 That’s as bad as it can get I suppose, but don’t just shrug it off thinking you’re any different.

 At some stage, we’re all tested at our own relative level, and you’ll either be lucky enough to have autonomous mental pathways that lead to sustainable coping methods in that very moment, OR you’ll slip into unsustainable ones.

 You see, Nikki explains,

 “The reptilian brain (the part of the brain that controls the body’s vital functions such as heart rate, breathing, body temperature and balance) doesn’t understand time, it just wants to rebalance the nervous system.”

 It will claw at anything that will instantly flood brain’s reward centre with dopamine (a neurotransmitter that signifies pleasure).

-All those addictions I listed earlier, from illegal drugs to sex or exercise, will release dopamine.
+All those addictions I listed earlier, from illegal drugs to sex, exercise or social media, will release dopamine.
 Your brain will especially crave this pleasure in times of trauma, in an attempt to rebalance the nervous system.
 And it quite frankly doesn’t care about the long-term affects, just that immediate moment.